tutek1/DTLabs/03_Platformer2D/lab03.md

 ## Functional Electric Cables/Spikes
 Duration: hh:mm:ss

-Now let's look at the **electric cable** sprites that are in the sprite sheet.
+Now let's look at the **electric cable** sprites in the sprite sheet.
 I want them to act like spikes in any other 2D platforming games.
 You might also notice that there are several cable tiles.
 That is because they are a part of an animation, and we will learn how to create an **animated tile** out of them.

 ### Animated Tile
 First, we need to keep only the first sprite as a tile, since the other 3 tiles are only the animation of the first one.
 So with the `TileSet` open: